microsoft/Kusto-Query-Language/doc/findoperator.md

 ---
 title: find operator - Azure Data Explorer
-description: This article describes find operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the find operator to find rows that match a predicate across a set of tables. ms.reviewer: alexans ms.topic: reference ms.date: 12/12/2022
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors
 ---